Frequently asked questions

 The difference is in the style of the handle.
 Mandarin woks feature a long stick handle, while Cantonese woks have two small loop handles.
 Our Mammafong® wok combines the best of both worlds; offering you the long handle plus the second loop handle giving you a choice.

-A riveted handle is connected by small metal pieces (called rivets) that are crushed between the handle and the pan body to attach them together.
-This type of handle is more common on copper and aluminium cookware.
 For a handle to be welded, the metal must first be melted and then adhered to the pan body.
 This creates a strong bond that leaves little to no space in between, so bacteria and other foodstuffs can’t collect and cause sanitation issues.
 Both are long lasting solutions for frypan and saucepan handles as they are durable and can withstand heat.

 The ideal lid size is approximately 1" - 2" smaller in diameter than your wok.
 This is so the lid can sit securely inside the rounded edges of your wok.